valery-sizikova/usabilla/README.md

 Here are some of my notes regarding the test assignment.

-*Please note that I had to change the HTML file for both versions to make the design responsible.
+*Please note that I had to change the HTML file for both versions to make the design responsive.
 I added meta tag:*
 ```
 <meta name="viewport" content="width=device-width, initial-scale=1">
 ```